-Only two hours from Toronto and three from Ottawa, the Explorers’ Edge region of Ontario is the perfect place to get away from it all, especially on an ATV.
+Only two hours from Toronto and three from Ottawa, the Explorers’ Edge region of Ontario is the perfect place to get away from it all, especially on an ATV, SxS, ORV or UTV.
 Whether you’re a rookie or a seasoned rider, Explorers’ Edge has unforgettable ATV experiences waiting for you in these woods and by these lakes.

-With thousands of kilometres of Crown Land trails, signed and maintained club trails, guided ATV tours and opportunities for all-levels of self-guided riding, Explorers’ Edge is an exceptional destination for exploring Canada’s quintessential wilderness, and doing it behind the bars of an ATV will get you closer than ever to the nation’s great outdoors.
+With thousands of kilometres of Crown land trails, signed and maintained club trails, guided tours and opportunities for all-levels of self-guided riding, the Explorers’ Edge region is an exceptional destination for exploring Canada’s quintessential wilderness, and doing it behind the bars of an ATV will get you closer than ever to the nation’s great outdoors.

 Guided ATV Tours